 The shell is your environment and you want to make it fit your likings.

-We’ve talked about all those shells, so which one are default on some of the popular Unix systems?
+We’ve talked about all those shells, so which one are default on some popular Unix systems?

 Recent MacOS uses Bash as their default shell and always as a login shell.

 Many Linux distributions use Bash as their default shell too, /bin/sh also being a symlink to Bash.

 Korn shell is default on OpenBSD, but it’s a fork of the public Korn shell and not the original one.

 FreeBSD uses tcsh as the default root shell, and the Bourne shell-compatible sh as the default user shell

 The tcsh is the default root shell of FreeBSD (the default user shell is POSIX-based) and its descendants like DragonFly BSD and DesktopBSD.